jentery/engl425/index.md

 Responses to two of the four prompts are required to pass this course.
 Failure to complete these two assignments will result in a failing N grade (calculated as a 0 for your GPA).

-Faith and I will use UVic's [official grading system](https://www.uvic.ca/calendar/undergrad/index.php#/policy/S1AAgoGuV?bc=true&bcCurrent=14%20-%20Grading&bcGroup=Undergraduate%20Academic%20Regulations&bcItemType=policies) to assess your four responses.
+We will use UVic's [official grading system](https://www.uvic.ca/calendar/undergrad/index.php#/policy/S1AAgoGuV?bc=true&bcCurrent=14%20-%20Grading&bcGroup=Undergraduate%20Academic%20Regulations&bcItemType=policies) to assess your four responses.
 We do not post marks publicly or outside our offices, and we do not use plagiarism detection software.

 ### Late Submissions and Extensions